TDD in Legacy Code - Commit Stage

 Therefore, in Legacy Projects, don’t jump to TDD unless you have setup Build Automation first.
 That’s why, in the TDD in Legacy Code Transformation, we start with the Pipeline Commit Stage:

 Here are the steps for adding the Commit Stage to Legacy Code.
-You’ll also have a Homework Task whereby you can make your GitHub project based on these steps, and I will review it in the comments: ⬇️⬇️⬇️
+You’ll get tasks to implement in your GitHub Sandbox Project.
+I’ll review & provide feedback in the comments: ⬇️⬇️⬇️